philc/book-notes/engineering/an elegant puzzle - will larson.md

   * Stocks: quantities.
 The accumulation of events over time.
   * Flows: changes to stocks.
 They are rates.
 Inflows and outflows.
 * Skepticism of guiding engineers through the standard career ladder
-  * "Chasing the next promotion is at best a market on a mass-produced treasure map."
+  * "Chasing the next promotion is at best a mark on a mass-produced treasure map."
   * Instead, try to go somewhere that's disproportionately valuable to you.
 What skills does this person want?
 Identify their gaps and work on those skills.
 * His general outline for presenting to senior leadership